Reasoning on Time-Series for Financial Technical Analysis: Results

-From Figure \ref{reasoning-quality}, the results show that VTA achieved the highest average rating across all five metrics when compared to the other two LLMs.
+From Figure \ref{reasoning_comparison}, the results show that VTA achieved the highest average rating across all five metrics when compared to the other two LLMs.
 The best performance gains were observed in \textit{Depth}, \textit{Accuracy}, and \textit{Relevance}.
 These criteria most directly reflect technical reasoning ability and the use of financial indicators.
 These findings suggest that our model, which was designed specifically for technical analysis, was able to produce reasoning outputs that were preferred by domain experts, demonstrating its practical strengths.
 The differences in \textit{Coherence} and \textit{Clarity} were smaller, which can be attributed to the fact that general-purpose LLMs like GPT-4.1 mini and Deepseek-R1 are good at producing fluent, well-structured text, even if they lack domain specialization.
+More details on this, including statistical significance and open-ended responses, are found in Appendix \ref{appendix:eval-procedure}.

+\textbf{Case Studies.} To illustrate the capabilities of VTA, we present some qualitative case studies to demonstrate its reasoning process.
+For the figures, the horizontal axis shows the time-steps while the vertical axis shows the scaled prices.
+In Figure \ref{case-study-1}, we see that VTA was able to correctly reason about the (downward) price correction and subsequent upward trend.
+In Figure \ref{case-study-2}, VTA correctly reason about the oscillating prices with a slight uptrend.
+More case studies can be found in Appendix \ref{appendix:case-studies}.

+\rebuttal{ \textbf{Generalization to Other Domains.} In general, VTA is able to produce reasoning traces for any time-series data.
+To verify this, we run VTA on datasets from other domains.
+These include Healthcare \citep{wu2021autoformer} and Energy \citep{zhou2021informer}, which contains time-series data on ILI (influenza-like illness) cases and oil temperature respectively.
+The generated reasoning traces are shown in Figure \ref{generalize}.
+In these domains, we observe that the time-series do not contain any intrinsic interpretable signals to reason over, and VTA do not go beyond simple trend extrapolation in its reasoning.
+It has also been shown in previous studies that large complex models do not meaningfully improve performance in these use cases \citep{tan2024language}.
+For these cases, VTA are still able to produce reasoning traces, but these do not contribute significant additional signals for the forecasting model.
+The forecasting performance of VTA on these datasets can be found in Appendix \ref{appendix:healthcare}. }

-An example of the VTA reasoning outputs can be found in Figure \ref{reasoning-quality}. \textbf{Portfolio Optimization.} To justify the practical capability of VTA, we also evaluate the model in a real-life investment setting.
-Given that the model produces multi-step predictions, we are able to form portfolios that maximize the returns and minimize the volatility across the prediction length \cite{koa2023diffusion}.
-This is achieved by performing Markowitz optimization \cite{selection1952harry} across the 10-day predictions.
+\textbf{Portfolio Optimization.} To justify the practical capability of VTA, we also evaluate the model in a real-life investment setting.
+Given that the model produces multi-step predictions, we are able to form portfolios that maximize the returns and minimize the volatility across the prediction length \citep{koa2023diffusion}.
+This is achieved by performing Markowitz optimization \citep{selection1952harry} across the 10-day predictions.
 The portfolio is rebalanced daily, using the predicted returns and their covariance matrix.